MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-06-polls-django-web-project-template.md

 1. In Visual Studio, right-click the project in **Solution Explorer** and select the **Python** > **Django Make Migrations** command.
 As described earlier, this command generates scripts in *app/migrations* to migrate the database from its current state to the new state.
 1. To apply the scripts to an actual database, right-click the project again and select **Python** > **Django Migrate**.

-Django tracks which migrations have been applied to any given database, such that when you run the migrate command, Django applies whichever migrations are needed.
-If you create a new, empty database, for example, running the migrate command brings it up to date with your current models by applying every migration script.
+Django tracks which migrations have been applied to any given database.
+So, when you run the migrate command, Django applies whichever migrations are needed.
+If you create a new, empty database, for example, running the migrate command brings the up to date current models by applying every migration script.
 Similarly, if you make multiple model changes and generate migrations on a development computer, you can then apply the cumulative migrations to your production database by running the migrate command on your production server.
 Django again applies only those migration scripts that have been generated since the last migration of the production database.

 To see the effect of changing a model, try the following steps: